artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 Answer the following questions:

 a.
 Identify the data dependencies that exist in the code and explain how they are resolved in the processor.
+Draw the pipeline diagram.

 b.
-If there were no forwarding hardware, how could the dependencies be resolved by software?

-c.
 On the figure below (obtained from H&H), indicate the values of the data and control signals in the 5 pipeline stages during the cycle when the ```lw``` instruction is in the WB stage.

 <p align="center">
   <img src="Images/ProcessorHH.png" width=90% height=90%>
 </p>

-d.
+c.
 Analyse the program on the Ripes simulator for the 5-stages processor and answer the following questions:
+ - Generate in Ripes the pipeline diagram and confirm that your answer to item *a* is correct.
  - Execute step-by-step and analyse the values of the different data and control signals.
- - Show screenshots highlighting all forwardings, stalls, and how they are handled.
+ - Show screenshots highlighting all data hazards and the stalls/forwardings that take place in this program and explain them.
- - Confirm that your answer to item *c* is correct.
+ - Confirm that your answer to item *b* is correct.

 ## Exercise 3